rishadblack/i-reports/readme.md

-Sure!
-Here's a clean, professional README template for your **Rishadblack/Ireports** Laravel report package, based on the features and structure you've shared:

----

 # Rishadblack/Ireports

 A reusable, extensible Laravel reporting package with Livewire integration for dynamic filters, PDF and Excel export, and iframe report viewing.